Want to learn how to connect Google Analytics to Facebook, and track website traffic from Facebook?

-In this article, we’ll show you how to easily track website traffic from Facebook in Google Analytics.
+In this article, we’ll show you how to easily track website traffic and ad conversions from Facebook in Google Analytics.
 Plus, we’ll take a look at all the different ways you can connect Facebook, your website, and Google Analytics.

 What Happens When You Connect Google Analytics to Facebook?

 You want to track website traffic from Facebook in Google Analytics so you can see what’s happening once people land on your website from Facebook.
 This is in addition to viewing Facebook Insights to see what people are doing while on your Facebook page.